agcdtmr/sturdy-barnacle/dockerize-django-app/README.md

 Solution: Activate the virtual environment (venv) before running the container.
 Ensure Django is installed within the virtual environment and rerun pip freeze > requirements.txt after resolving the venv issue.

-## Questions while implementing this task
+## Questions while implementing this project

 - I've installed Python 12, now I have two Python files, shall I uninstall the other Python version?
 - What is SSH?
 Why do I need it to connect to github?